Climate-CAFE/Climate-CAFE.github.io/README.md

-# SOP_documentation
+# Climate CAFE GitHub Pages Website
-CAFE Public Data Standard Operating Procedure
+Contains the CAFE Public Data Standard Operating Procedure for Data Management functions such as Harvard Dataverse interfacing and GitHub integration.

-The rendered handbook is located at [https://climate-cafe.github.io/SOP_documentation/](https://climate-cafe.github.io/SOP_documentation/).
+The rendered website is located at [https://climate-cafe.github.io/](https://climate-cafe.github.io/).

-## How to contribute to this SOP handbook?
+## How to contribute to this site?

 If you have read/write access to this page, you can directly open a new feature and add your changes.
 However, we strongly suggest opening a PR and letting others review your code before merging it into the final version.
 If you do not have access to this page, please fork the repo and submit a PR.